jcsyme/DiscreteGraphAlgorithms.jl/README.md

 At this time, the only objective function that has been implemented is `fragmentation`, based on the `GraphFragments.jl` package.
 However, `DiscreteGraphAlgorithms.jl` is designed to be updated to integrate additional metrics that might be of interest for vertex subsets.

+**Note**: It is recommended that new users follow the ``discrete_graph_algorithms_examples.ipynb`` Jupyter notebook to get started; it includes information on setting up paralellization; running algorithms serially and in parallel; running algorithms on different graphs; the importance of parameters; and more.

 #### Algorithms